 Lizard Island rests within the blue waters of the Great Barrier Reef, so it’s no surprise that a trip here is all about reef and relaxation.
-Your stay at the five-star Lizard Island Resort offers equal parts luxury and adventure, with experiences ranging from fishing and diving to spas and private dining.
-Don’t miss your opportunity to snorkel some of the reef’s most incredible dive sites, including Cod Hole, where you can swim alongside grey reef sharks and schools of tropical fish.
+Snorkel some of the reef’s most incredible dive sites, including Cod Hole, where you can swim alongside grey reef sharks and schools of tropical fish.
 After a day in the water, unwind with a private picnic or fresh seafood on the waterfront.
-For a jaw-dropping view of the swirling blues surrounding the island, hike the four kilometres (2.5 miles) to Cook’s Look.

 Just a 90-minute drive south of Melbourne is Phillip Island, famous for its abundance of wildlife.
-Begin your animal adventure at the Koala Conservation Centre, where you’ll stroll through the bush to spot koalas in their native habitat.
-Next, take a trip with Wildlife Coast Cruises to Seal Rocks to see one of the largest colonies of Australian fur seals.
-Alternatively, visit Nobbies Centre, where you can see Australian fur seals from the land for free.
-Afterwards, stroll the boardwalks with terrific views of Phillip Island’s rugged south coast and blowhole.
-One of the island’s must-dos is watching the Phillip Island Penguin Parade, where wild little penguins emerge from the sea and waddle across the beach to their dune burrows.
+Begin your animal adventure at the Koala Conservation Centre, where you’ll spot koalas in their native habitat.
+Next, take a trip with Wildlife Coast Cruises and spot one of the largest colonies of Australian fur seals.
+Visit Nobbies Centre, where you will see Australian fur seals, and end your day with a stroll on the boardwalks with terrific views of Phillip Island’s rugged south coast and blowhole.

-Bruny Island is a wildlife and wilderness haven.
-After a 30-minute drive from Hobart and 20-minute ferry from Kettering, hop on a wilderness cruise with Pennicott Wilderness Journeys to discover the wild coastline of the island, as well as Australian fur seals, dolphins, migrating whales and sea birds.
-Spend your afternoon collecting culinary delights on the island by visiting Get Shucked Oyster Bar, Bruny Island Cheese Company, Bruny Island Premium Wines, or Bruny Island House of Whisky.
-After such an eventful day you'll want nothing more than to enjoy a chilled out evening.
-Book in at Hundred Acre Hideaway and take advantage of your cottage deck, positioned to overlook 100 acres of bush, rainforest and meadows.
+Bruny Island isn't your average getaway.
+The island encompasses a unique combination of wilderness, wildlife and an exceptional culinary offering.
+Hop on a wilderness cruise with Pennicott Wilderness Journeys to discover the wild coastline of the island, as well as fur seals, dolphins and migrating whales.
+Spend your afternoon collecting culinary delights from Get Shucked Oyster Bar, Bruny Island Cheese Company, Bruny Island Premium Wines and Bruny Island House of Whisky.
+Make a reservation at Hundred Acre Hideaway and take advantage of your cottage deck, positioned to overlook 100 acres of bush, rainforest and meadows.